New physics contributions to $\bar{B}_s \rightarrow \pi^0(\rho^0 )\,\eta^{(')} $ decays: Conclusion

 \section{Conclusion}

-In this work we have studied the decay modes $\bar{B}_s \rightarrow \pi^0(\rho^0 )\,\eta^{(')} $ within the frameworks of some NP models including the two-Higgs doublet models type-II and typ-III and a model with an additional $U(1)'$~ gauge symmetry.
-We adopt in our study SCET as a framework for the calculation of the amplitudes.
+In this work we have studied the decay modes $\bar{B}_s \rightarrow \pi^0(\rho^0 )\,\eta^{(')} $ within a model with an additional $U(1)'$~ gauge symmetry and adopting SCET as a framework to calculate the amplitudes.
+We have derived the contributions to the amplitudes, within Soft Collinear Effective Theory, arising from new physics contributions to the weak effective Hamiltonian.

-Within the framework of two-Higgs doublet models type-II and typ-III we find that the Wilson coefficients $C_7$ and $ C_9$ can be enhanced due to the contributions from the charged Higgs mediation.
-Within two-Higgs doublet models type-II and for the lower bound on $\tan\beta=0.4$ and for $m_{H^{\pm}}=380\, GeV$ we find that the maximum reduction due to the charged Higgs contributions can reach a maximum value $34\%$ of the SM branching ratio and maximum enhancement can be only $17\%$.
-Within two-Higgs doublet models type-III due to the strong constraints on the $\epsilon^u_{33}$ the enhancements and reductions of the branching ratios are almost negligible.